rajasb921/MemoraShare/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
 Since this is a concept idea, MemoraShare is not yet hosted on any service.
 In order to test the app, download the code as a ZIP file and test locally.
-Otherwise, watch the demo video to get a detailed look at all the functionalities of the app.
+Otherwise, watch the demo video to get a detailed look at all the functionalities of the app (Download the ZIP file for the video demonstration).

 ### Prerequisites
 * Install npm